 Golden Rule Charity - NO LONGER ACCEPTING APPLICATIONS

 Golden Rule Charity offers grants to hospitality industry workers (employed at least part time.)
 To qualify for a grant, you must be employed in a restaurant/hospitality establishment for 6 months.
 You must apply no later than 6 months after onset of need.

 Facebook is offering $100M in cash grants and ad credits for up to 30,000 eligible small businesses in over 30 countries where we operate.
-They will begin taking applications in the coming weeks.
-In the meantime, you can sign up to receive more information when it becomes available.
+All eligible cities in the United States are now able to submit their application.
+To check if your area is eligible click the link above to apply.

 If your employment has been negatively impacted because of mitigation efforts to stop the spread of COVID-19, you may be eligible to receive Reemployment Assistance (formerly known as unemployment compensation.)

 Restaurant Opportunities Centers United Relief Fund - NO LONGER ACCEPTING APPLICATIONS